-This site focuses on conflict, conflict resolution, and peacebuilding.
+This site focuses on conflict, conflict resolution, peacebuilding, and more constructive ways of addressing (from advocacy and intermediary perspectives) today's big conflict problems.
 Available materials address the full range of conflict issues from small-group interpersonal interactions to large-scale community, society-wide, and even international conflict.
 We address relatively tractable disputes and, especially, those intractable conflicts that tend to defy the best available conflict resolution strategies.

 For those with limited time, and little conflict resolution background:

-The Things You Can Do to Help Blog contains short articles describing simple but effective steps that can be taken to better handle interpersonal and community conflicts and disputes.
+The Things You Can Do to Help Blog contains short articles describing simple but effective steps that we all can take to better handle interpersonal and community conflicts and disputes.

 For those with more interest in "big conflicts" and a few hours:

-The Conflict Challenge & Frontiers Unit 1 give an overview of why the intractable conflict problem is so important and the how a complexity-oriented approach to conflict dynamics, advocacy, and conflict transformation can help.
+The Conflict Challenge & Frontiers Seminar #1 give an overview of why the intractable conflict problem is so important and the how a complexity-oriented approach to conflict dynamics, advocacy, and conflict transformation can help.

 For those interested in learning conflict resolution “basics:”

-The Conflict Fundamentals Seminar offers succinct explanations of the conflict field's big (though often underutilized) ideas -- ideas that will help you more constructively engage in interpersonal conflicts as well as broader civic issues.
+The Conflict Fundamentals Seminars offer succinct explanations of the conflict field's big (though often underutilized) ideas -- ideas that will help you more constructively engage in interpersonal conflicts as well as broader civic issues.

 For those wanting to explore today's really tough conflict problems:

-The Conflict Frontiers Massive Open Online Seminar (MOOS) is an exploration and discussion of strategies for more constructively addressing the many unmet challenges posed by the large-scale, complex, and intractable conflicts that threaten contemporary society.
+The Conflict Frontiers Massive Open Online Seminars (MOOS) explore and discuss strategies for more constructively addressing the many unmet challenges posed by the complex, large-scale, intractable conflicts that so threaten contemporary society.